Prag8855/aab/content/guides/address-change.md

 - **The church**
     If you pay the [church tax](/glossary/Kirchensteuer), your church will know about your address change.
 - **The [[Kfz-Zulassungsstelle]]**
     Bring your [vehicle registration papers](/glossary/Zulassungsbescheinigung) to your *Anmeldung* appointment.
 They will put a sticker on them with your new address.
-It costs {{VEHICLE_UMMELDUNG_FEE|cur}}€ per vehicle.
+It costs €{{VEHICLE_UMMELDUNG_FEE|cur}} per vehicle.
 You can also [change your vehicle's address online](https://service.berlin.de/dienstleistung/120918/).

 ## Notify everyone